-The LE25S40MB is a SPI bus flash memory device with a 4M bit $(512K \times 8\text{-bit})$ configuration.
-It uses a single 1.8V power supply.
-While making the most of the features inherent to a serial flash memory device, the LE25S40MB is housed in an 8-pin ultra-miniature package.
+The LE25U40CQH is a SPI bus flash memory device with a 4M bit ($512K \times 8$ -bit) configuration that adds a high performance Dual output and Dual I/O function.
+It uses a single 2.5v power supply.
+While making the most of the features inherent to a serial flash memory device, the LE25U40CQH is housed in an 8-pin ultra-miniature package.
 All these features make this device ideally suited to storing program in applications such as portable information devices, which are required to have increasingly more compact dimensions.
-The LE25S40MB also has a small sector erase capability which makes the device ideal for storing parameters or data that have fewer rewrite cycles and conventional EEPROMs cannot handle due to insufficient capacity.
+The LE25U40CQH also has a small sector erase capability which makes the device ideal for storing parameters or data that have fewer rewrite cycles and conventional EEPROMs cannot handle due to insufficient capacity.